Looking for a great day trip in Hong Kong to get away from the bustle of city life? Look no further than our guide to things to do in Lantau!

 Looking for a beach in the 852 that doesn’t come with the trappings of excessive commercialisation?
 Then head to South Lantau, home to the longest beach in Hong Kong: Cheung Sha Beach, which is divided into two parts by a headland.
 Lower Cheung Sha Beach has a small grocer’s, dining establishments and restroom facilities, while Upper Cheung Sha Beach has, well, none of that!
 The area in general is popular for kayaking, surfing, weddings, and glamping.
 It’s also a great place for stargazing and catching meteor showers.

-Cheung Sha, South Lantau Road
+Cheung Sha, South Lantau Road, Lantau Island, Hong Kong

 6. Lantau Trail